-- Fitch now rates 2,921 banks and 3,947 corporates.
-We now have approximately 80% global bank issuance market share and 77 % of corporates, based on issuance. - Fitch's Structured Finance coverage was #1 in the U.S. with \$269 billion rated in 2020 and #1 globally with\$393 billion rated in 2020. - Since 2009, rating coverage of U.S. prime money market funds has changed considerably, with a decline in Moody's and S&P coverage.
+- Fitch now rates 2,958 banks and 4,296 Corporates.
+We now have approximately 75% global bank market share and 57% of corporates, based on issuance. - USD 302.5 billion in North America Structured Finance and USD459.2 billion in global Structured Finance. - Since 2009, rating coverage of U.S. prime money market funds has changed considerably, with a decline in Moody's and S&P coverage.
 During the same period, Fitch Ratings substantially increased its rating coverage of prime money market funds.
-There are currently 116 U.S. and European MMFs rated by Fitch totaling \$2.02 trillion in assets under management (AUM).
-Of these funds, over half are rated by Fitch only or Fitch plus one other major credit rating agency. - More recently, U.S. local government investment pools (LGIPs) are increasingly rated by Fitch, in many cases replacing one of the other rating
+There are currently 128 U.S. and European MMFs rated by Fitch totaling USD2.1 trillion in assets under management (AUM).
+Of these funds, over half are rated by Fitch only or Fitch plus one other major credit rating agency. - More recently, U.S. local government investment pools (LGIPs) are increasingly rated by Fitch, in many cases replacing one of the other rating agencies.

-- agencies.
 This trend has been primarily driven by that agency's rating criteria, which unnecessarily restricts the investable universe in a self-serving way.
 Indeed, the agency in question requires that all underlying holdings in the portfolio are rated by them, otherwise punitive notching is applied.
-By contrast, Fitch-rated funds are not constrained to only invest in Fitch-rated assets.
-Fitch's coverage of LGIP's continues to rise, with recent new coverage of Florida Local Government Investment Trust and Colorado Core. - There is now a wide variation of coverage between the agencies in the various segments of the fixedincome market.
+By contrast, Fitch-rated funds are not constrained to only invest in Fitchrated assets.
+Fitch's coverage of LGIPs continues to rise, with recent new coverage of several funds managed by PTA/PFM.

+- There is now a wide variation of coverage between the agencies in the various segments of the fixedincome market.
 Banks and Corporates increasingly carry ratings from two of the three global rating agencies, in particular Fitch plus only one other major agency (Fitch +1.)
-Since the financial crisis over \$5.7 trillion of debt (Corporate, Bank and Structured) is rated by Fitch+1 and this number will continue to grow. - More than half of U.S. ABS money market tranches (over \$102 billion) were also rated Fitch+1 over the same period.
+Since the financial crisis over USD6.6 trillion of debt (Corporate, Bank and Structured) is rated by Fitch+1 and this number will continue to grow. - More than half of U.S. ABS money market tranches (over USD118 billion) were also rated Fitch+1 over the same period.

-\$5.7 Trillion of Assets Rated by Fitch Plus One Other Major Rating Agency Since 2010
+USD 6.6 Trillion of Assets Rated by Fitch +1 Other Major Rating Agency Since 2010